dbos-inc/dbos-docs/docs/explanations/core-concepts.md

 - **[Handlers](../tutorials/http-serving-tutorial)** serve HTTP requests.

 To learn how to use these to build an Operon application, we recommend our [quickstart](../getting-started/quickstart).

-### Why Build With Operon?

-- **It's built on the tools you love**.
-Operon leverages rock-solid infrastructure like Postgres and Typescript to build a better, more reliable framework for your applications.
-- **It's simple**.
-Write your business logic using only functions.
-Do all your state management in Postgres&#8212;we'll manage the connections and transactions for you.
-- **It works right by default**.
-[Reliability](../tutorials/workflow-tutorial) is built in, both for workflows and for messaging.
-[Idempotency](../tutorials/idempotency-tutorial) is built in.
-[Authentication and authorization](../tutorials/authentication-authorization) are built in.
-[Tracing](../tutorials/logging) is built in.
-- **It's built for the cloud**.
-Operon is built to run on [DBOS's](https://www.dbos.dev) upcoming serverless cloud platform, so you can deploy your application to the cloud with a push of a button and run at scale without worrying about managing infrastructure.